 Note: NoteBurner needs to work with a YouTube Music account but it will never take any other information from your account other than the songs.

-Once you’ve logged in, click on the "Settings" icon in the upper right corner.
+Once you’ve logged in, click on the "Settings" icon in the bottom left corner.
 Then you can customize the Output Format (MP3/AAC/WAV/FLAC/AIFF/ALAC), Bit Rate (320kbps, 256kbps, 192kbps, 128kbps), Sample Rate, and so on.
-Here we suggest you choose the output format as AAC.
+Here we suggest you choose the output format as MP3.

 Step 3 Add YouTube Music to NoteBurner